John Cannan: Evidence

-In 2007, a criminologist who had corresponded with Cannan revealed that the police re-investigations of 2000–2002 had discovered DNA evidence in a car previously owned by Cannan that showed Lamplugh had previously been inside the vehicle.
-The criminologist had pointed out to police that Cannan had access to a red Ford Fiesta at the time Lamplugh disappeared, which police were previously unaware of.
-Detectives subsequently attempted to find the car and discovered it in a scrap yard, before they conducted the DNA analysis on it.
-Although these tests indicated Lamplugh had been in the car, as well as Cannan, the Crown Prosecution Service felt there was insufficient evidence to prove that they had been in the vehicle at the same time, meaning charges were unable to be brought against Cannan for her murder.
+In 2007, a criminologist who had corresponded with Cannan revealed that police reinvestigations had discovered DNA evidence showing Lamplugh had been inside a car previously owned by Cannan.
+The criminologist had pointed out to police that Cannan had access to a red Ford Sierra at the time Lamplugh disappeared, something police had previously been unaware of.
+Detectives subsequently attempted to find the car and discovered it in a scrap yard.
+Although DNA tests indicated Lamplugh had been in the car, as well as Cannan, the Crown Prosecution Service felt there was insufficient evidence to prove that they had been in the vehicle at the same time, meaning charges were unable to be brought against Cannan for her murder.

-In April 2001, police said that the number plate SLP 386S had been placed on Banks' Mini by Cannan and that 386 might be a grid reference, as the site Banks' body was found is near Northing Line 386 and Norton Manor Barracks is near 3° 08' 06" West.
+In April 2001, police said that the number plate SLP 386S had been placed on Banks' Mini by Cannan and that 386 might be a grid reference, as the site Banks' body was found was near Northing Line 386 and Norton Manor Barracks was near 3° 08' 06" West.
 When the police interviewed Cannan about the significance of the number plate on the Mini, he acknowledged that the initials could stand for Suzy Lamplugh but said a "Bristol businessman" from whom he bought the car for £100 was responsible for the deaths of Lamplugh, Banks and another woman.
-Asked if that businessman was him, he replied "Yes", but then immediately recanted.
-Cannan allegedly told an astrologer who visited him in jail that "a Bristol businessman" murdered Lamplugh and that "I know who killed Shirley, Suzy and another girl".
+Asked if that businessman was him, he replied "Yes," but then immediately recanted.
+Cannan allegedly told an astrologer who visited him in jail that "a Bristol businessman" murdered Lamplugh and "I know who killed Shirley, Suzy, and another girl."

 Possible burial sites

-Cannan's ex-girlfriend Gilly Paige told police, as early as 1990, that he had said Lamplugh's body was buried at Norton Barracks, although she later retracted the assertion.
+Cannan's ex-girlfriend Gilly Paige told police as early as 1990 that he had said Lamplugh's body was buried at Norton Barracks, although she later retracted the assertion.
 In December 1999, after a letter was sent to Lamplugh's mother, Diana, claiming Suzy was buried there, a five-day search by more than 30 officers in and around the former site of the barracks, in December 2000, failed to find her body.